kevmtbui/Growfolio/README.md

 3. **Load the Extension**:
    - Click "Load unpacked"
-   - Navigate to the `frontend` folder inside the Growfolio folder
+   - Navigate to the `frontend` folder you downloaded
    - Select the `frontend` folder
    - Click "Select Folder" (or "Open" on Mac)